Meeting Room Hire in London’s Most Iconic Borough

 Central Location

-Never underestimate the importance of the location of your venue – whether you’re opting for a historic building or a contemporary one.
+Never underestimate the importance of the location of your venue – whether you’re opting for a historic venue or a contemporary one.
 Choosing a venue in a convenient location with excellent public transport links will break down one of the first perceived barriers presented to your invitees.
 If you’ve got guests coming in from further afield who are looking for overnight accommodation, then it’s important to ensure your conference room is situated amongst lots of hotels to suit varying budgets.
 If you’d like to offer guests nearby accommodation, see which hotels are part of Westminster Venue Collection – you’ll find our referral program will get you the best rates!

 You might also want to think about the pre-event and post-event activities your delegates might want to indulge in – think about shopping, theatre, sightseeing and other business opportunities.
 Being situated in Westminster means our venues benefit from proximity to the River Thames (great for views and attractions) as well as being a short walk or tube ride to Covent Garden.